Kadman Numismatic Pavilion

 Commerce was revolutionized with the invention of coins in the 6th century BCE in Lydia (Asia Minor), taking the Greek world by storm.
 This section features coins from the 6th century through the 1st century BCE, including those of the Persian kings who successively governed the Land of Israel - Alexander the Great, the Ptolemaic rulers of Egypt and the Seleucids of Syria.
 The Greek coins are extaordinary in their superb artistry, which reached its peak in the 5th and 4th centuries BCE.
 The design of the "owl" -- the Athenian silver tetradrachm -- was widely recognized as a guarantee of quality, and became the most important coin in the region.

-From the Persian period through the war of Bar Kochba, the Jews of the 4th through 2nd BCE minted and used coins for commerce in the Land of Israel.
+From the Persian period through the Bar Kochba War (4th century BCE - 2nd century CE), the Jews of the 4th century BCE through 2nd BCE minted and used coins for commerce in the Land of Israel.
 The earliest Judean coins bear the legend Yehud, the Persian name for Judea.
 The Hasmonean kings were the first Jewish rulers to strike autonomous coins; Mattathias Antigonus, the last of these rulers, was the only one to mint one depicting the seven-branched menorah from the Temple in Jerusalem.
 The first portraits of Jewish kings appeared on coins of the later Herodian dynasty.
 The most remarkable coins of the period are undoubtedly the silver shekels and half-shekels from the Jewish War against Rome (66-70 BCE).
 Featured also are the coins of Judea's Roman procurators, and the "Judea Capta" series, issued by the Roman authorities after the destruction of the Temple.
 The coins of the Bar-Kokhba war mark the end of Jewish coinage in ancient times.

 Under Foreign Rule